 1/2 cup (120 ml.) tomato sauce or juice (optional)

-nutritional yeast, ground nuts (pine nuts are great for this), or chopped fresh parsley
+Nutritional yeast, ground nuts (pine nuts are great for this), and/or chopped fresh parsley